NIKITA320495/LiveTruth-AI/Readme.md

 3. **User Responses and Ground Truth**:
    Users can contribute their own responses to the article's authenticity.
 These responses are aggregated and analyzed, and a **Ground Truth** is established based on the consensus of user inputs.
 The system compares the users' responses to the analysis results and adjusts the final output accordingly.
 The **Ground Truth** score is displayed to users, offering a clear representation of how the community perceives the article's truthfulness.

+## **Disclaimer**
+The LLaMA model used in this project is solely for research and educational purposes.
+It is not intended for production or commercial use.
+All findings and results from this project should be considered as experimental and exploratory.
+Use of the model should comply with any applicable legal regulations and ethical considerations.
+Please refer to the [LLaMA model's official documentation](https://huggingface.co/models) for additional guidelines and limitations.